 - 2 tablespoon coconut aminos or soy sauce / tamari

 - 2 eggs large, whisked

-- 2 tbsp toasted sesame oil
+- 2 tablespoon toasted sesame oil

 - salt & pepper to taste

-Prepare the cauliflower rice by pulsing the florets in a food processor until they reach a
+- Prepare the cauliflower rice by pulsing the florets in a food processor until they reach a

-Add the cauliflower and fry for a further 3 minutes, stirring regularly.
+- Add the cauliflower and fry for a further 3 minutes, stirring regularly.
 Mix through the coconut aminos (or soy sauce / tamari) and salt.
 Push the cauliflower rice to one side of the pan and add the whisked eggs.
 Season eggs with a pinch of salt and pepper.

-Scramble for approximately 1 minute, or until cooked to your liking, and then mix with the
+- Scramble for approximately 1 minute, or until cooked to your liking, and then mix with the

 rest of the ingredients.
 Stir through sesame oil and remove from the heat.
 Top with the green part of the onions, check the seasoning and adjust to taste.